patrick0057/rancher-single-tool/README.md

 # rancher-single-upgrade
 This script simplifies the process for upgrading single server rancher installations.
-This script is currently unfinished, do not use.
+SSL function is still incomplete.